RV Living— A Simple RV Christmas

 The Simple RV Lifestyle

-Living in an RV has taught us much about the value of living a simple life.
+Living in our motor home has taught us much about the value of living a simple life.
 Before retirement, we were an integral part of the rat race.
 With both of us working, it was a merry-go-round of spending, buying and accumulating more and more "stuff."
 Before retirement, we made a serious commitment to live a simpler life by cutting our spending, limiting our purchases and paring down the material things that we had accumulated through the years.
 Our rule became, "Do not buy anything unless there is a place for it in the RV."

-A Simple RV Christmas
+A Simple and Relaxed Christmas

 In our simpler life, Christmas is also calmer and simpler.
 We still buy a few gifts for the younger grandchildren, but others get gift cards or cash.
 We don't exchange gifts with anyone other than family.
 We keep Christmas spending under control.